Luxury refresh for Delaire Graff

 Once again, the restaurant feels reinvented yet familiar.
 The striking serpentine banquettes remain, curving gracefully through the space in a sweep of rich orange leather — hand-stitched and beautifully detailed.
 The fireplace — clad in Luci d’Oro marble and panelled in stained French oak — is a focal point, neatly balanced by the rebuilt bar counter.
 Inside tip?
 The best table is a two-top hidden in the corner, but offering the best views of the space, where bespoke furniture in flame-orange leather with subtle riempie panelling weaves a gentle South African thread into the look and feel.

-And perhaps the same can be said for the new menu from head chef Clinton Joubert, who, in step with the remodelling, has brought a fresh culinary approach to the Delaire Graff Restaurant.
+And perhaps the same can be said for the new menu from head chef Clinton Jacobs, who, in step with the remodelling, has brought a fresh culinary approach to the Delaire Graff Restaurant.

 Image: Claire Gunn